openedx-actions/tutor-k8s-configure-edx-admin/README.md

 # tutor-k8s-configure-edx-secret

-Github Action to create an admin user for Open edX LMS
+Github Action to create an admin user for Open edX LMS.

 ## Usage: